8suzuran8/tool-secret/README.md

 Manage your encrypted strings in your favorite cloud.
 Conversely, be careful not to become complacent before putting it in the cloud.

+This app does not save any data on your smartphone or within the app.
+The security level is therefore that of the cloud you use.

 ## screen shot
 |1|2|3|
 |---|---|---|